Oluranti Adebule

-Idiat Oluranti Adebule (born 27 November 1970) is a Nigerian politician, she served as the 15th deputy governor of Lagos state and the sixth woman to occupy the office from 2015 to 2019.
-She was elected senator representing the Lagos West senatorial district in February 2023.
+Idiat Oluranti Adebule (born 27 November 1970) is a Nigerian writer, educationist and politician who has served as the senator representing Lagos West senatorial district since 2023.
+She previously served as the 15th deputy governor of Lagos State and the sixth woman to occupy the office from 2015 to 2019.

 Early life

 Idiat Oluranti was born on 27 November 1970 to the family of Idowu-Esho of Ojo Alaworo in Ojo local government area of Lagos state.

 Education

 Adebule had her early education at Awori college, Ojo, she thereafter proceeded for tertiary education at the Lagos State University, Ojo to study Islamic Education in 1992.
 Much later, she had a certificate in early childhood development curriculum and school administration and assessment from the Nigeria Institute of International Education Association in 2006.

 She continued her master's degree at the same institution in curriculum studies.
 She later progressed to obtain her Doctorate degree again at the same institution which she completed in 2012.